Cubix-Dev/SNext/README.md

 ## Installation

 1. Download the files.
-2. Make sure you have both [Node.js](https://nodejs.org/en/download/), [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) ready.
+2. Make sure you have both [Node.js](https://nodejs.org/en/download/) and [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) ready.
 3. Clone the repo/download it into a folder on your system.
 4. (WINDOWS ONLY)  Navigate to the directory that you downloaded/cloned SNext to.
 Then right click on the file called `install.ps1` and click on 'Run with Powershell'.
 If you get an error about security, see [this](https://www.danielengberg.com/powershell-check-execution-policy/).
 4. (LINUX ONLY) Navigate to the directory that you downloaded/cloned SNext to.
 Then open it in the terminal and run: `sh install.sh`.